truthcoin/www.truthcoin.info/_posts/2021-02-05-zside-meltcast.md

 But once Taproot is activated, the atomic swap txns will blend in, and exactly resemble all other Taproot-txns.

-Melt/Cast will stop the user from doxxing themselves via the amount/timing information, and since Melt/Cast "rinses" the coins *before* the interactive step, not *too* damage is done by the interactivity (although it would still be the most unsatisfactory piece).
+Melt/Cast will stop the user from doxxing themselves via the amount/timing information, and since Melt/Cast "rinses" the coins *before* the interactive step, not *too* much damage is done by the interactivity (although it would still be the most unsatisfactory piece).

 Thus, with Drivechain + Melt/Cast + Taproot, BTC's coins may actually become fungible.